Antiquarian Photographic Dealer

 Books - Photographic monographs and decent 'how to' guides, camera specific guides and materials, instruction manuals and promotional leaflets, antiquarian photo books and guides.

 Rummage bins - Bins of odd bits for the keen dumpster diver - all cheap.
-Tinkerer's specials - dead cameras and fungussed lenses if you want to try out your fixit skills or just like taking stuff apart. $10-20.
+Tinkerer's specials - dead cameras and fungussed lenses if you want to decorate, try out your fixit skills or just like taking stuff apart. $10-20.

 Other - Coming soon, a range of decor items based on antique camera gear - planned are camera lamps, framed 100yo Kodak poster adverts and other.
 Watch this space.